Socotra Governorate: History

 The formation of the Socotra governorate is linked to the desire of Socotrans for greater political autonomy and direct governance.
 During the Arab Spring in 2011, Socotrans expressed opposition to the proposed "Socotra Authority", advocating for the archipelago to be integrated more closely into the mainland's administrative structure.
 They sought to elevate Socotra from its division from two local districts under the governorate of Hadhramaut to a single governorate.
 This change was aimed at ensuring that all funds allocated to Socotra would reach its elected local councils directly, rather than being channeled through Hadhramaut, where they feared embezzlement or misallocation.
 Since December 2013, it has been a governorate of its own.

 On 30 April 2018, the United Arab Emirates, as a part of the ongoing Yemen Civil War, deployed troops and took administrative control of Socotra Airport and seaport.
 On 14 May 2018, Saudi troops were also deployed on the island and a deal was brokered between the United Arab Emirates and Yemen for a joint military training exercise and the return of administrative control of Socotra's airport and seaport to Yemen.

-The Southern Transitional Council seized control of the archipelago in June 2020.
+The Southern Transitional Council seized control of the archipelago in June 2020, and controlled it until January 2026.

 Geography

-The archipelago consists of four larger islands, Socotra, Abd al Kuri, Samhah, and Darsah, as well as 3 small islets to the north of the archipelago.
+The archipelago consists of four larger islands, Socotra, Abd al Kuri, Samhah, and Darsah, and three small islets to the north of the archipelago.
 Socotra has most of archipelago's land mass and population.
 Abd al Kuri and Samhah are also inhabited.
 The islands are located between 12° 06′ and 12° 42′ N and 52° 03′ and 54° 32′ E.

 The islands lie east of the Horn of Africa, separated from Cape Guardafui in Somalia by the Guardafui Channel.
 Abd Al Kuri is the westernmost island, located about 100 km from Cape Guardafui.
 Socotra is the easternmost approximately 380 km south of the Arabian Peninsula and 225 km east of Cape Guardafui.
 Samhah and Darsah, known as The Brothers, are southwest of Socotra and east of Abd al Kuri.

 The islands are composed largely of limestone.
 The Hajhir Mountains on Socotra have areas of exposed granite.

 The lowlands have a mostly arid climate, averaging 150 mm of annual precipitation.
 Most of the rainfall occurs during the northeast monsoon in the winter months (November–March).
 The southwest monsoon brings drying winds from the African continent during the summer months (April–October).
 Sea-facing slopes and mountainous areas receive more moisture from sea fogs and orographic precipitation, with up to 1000 mm annually at high elevations in the Hajhir Mountains.
 Year-round rivers and streams are found only in the mountains of Socotra.